algesten/xq/README.md

 The user may expect the last `.then` to never receive the 2.
 However since all values are fed into `forEach` in parallel, the error will happen too late to stop the 2.
-To fix this use `forEach.serial`.
+To fix this use `forEach().serial()`.

 ### Parallel deferreds

-But when using deferreds the order is not guaranteed.
+When using deferreds the order is not guaranteed.

 ```coffeescript
 url1 = 'http://www.google.com/'